 Student: You know, just—”look.”

 John: The story is, there’s this Zen guy, and he had this story—he wanted to tell the story when we met him, when he was in medical training—a physician.
 And, I guess he was doing a pediatric residency, and they were trying to diagnose this kid who was very, very sick—and they were trying to work out whether the kid had meningitis or not, which, you know, is a life-threatening thing.
 And so, it was really important that they try to get this right.
 And they couldn’t figure it out.
 And then the attending said, “Look at the mother.
-She knows whether the kid’s really—the mother’s really worried.
-[He’s] got meningitis!”
-So the diagnosis was, “Oh, the Universe holds the knowledge—of the Universe, and the mother is a part of that.”
+She knows whether the kid’s okay.
+The mother’s really worried.
+He’s got meningitis!”
+So the diagnosis was, “Oh, the Universe holds the knowledge of the Universe, and the mother is a part of that.”
 A very touching story.

 So, go ahead—what about “look at the mother?”